contrastsecurity/developer.contrastsecurity.com/learn/guides/learn-devsec/vulnerabilities/sqli.md

 SELECT * FROM users WHERE username=concatenatedUsername AND hashed_password=concatenatedPassword
 ```

-## How do I know if/where my application has a SQL Injection vulnerability
+## How Do I Know If and Where I Have This Vulnerability?

 Contrast Scan can evaluate your code and determine at build time if you introduce a SQL Injection vulnerability.